Table of Contents

 If you are a beginner then the Safe update mode is very useful for you.
 It is a client-side setting and default enabled mode in MySQL Workbench.
 As you understand by name, Safe Update Mode will prevent your UPDATE or DELETE query when you forgot the WHERE clause for a key column or LIMIT clause.

 Now we will see how we can solve it in all possible ways.
-It is not recommending to disabled Safe update mode permanently.
+It is not recommended to disable Safe update mode permanently.
 It is a security option and it must be turned ON but sometimes we need to delete all records and it will not allow us to do so.
 We will check how to disable it manually and in the query.

 Now execute a query, it should work.